osztobanyipeter1/TETtest1/README.md

 The FPSample can help to reduce the size of the point cloud and make it even more faster.

 ## 1.ipynb: This is the file i will update with the best solution
+NEW IDEA: VoxelHashing, ICP (Iterative Closest Point)
+#### Make a simulation
+Simulation about a real time point cloud registration.

 # GREEDY PROJECT
 pcl_surface_recosntruction: Greedy algorithm.
 Too slow.
+(Linux)

 ## Other ipynb and py files are just for testing.